 One of the most frightening and heartbreaking experiences a dog owner can have is losing their dog.
 You never expect it to happen, but when your dog slips out the front door and goes running, your worst nightmare becomes a reality.
 It’s all the more devastating when you lose your dog in an already difficult time, like during a natural disaster.

 If you or someone you know has lost their dog in the aftermath of a hurricane, there are a few important things you can do.

 - You can contact local shelters and let them know that your dog is missing.
 During this time, there will be a lot of displaced pets, so remember to be patient and provide as much information about your dog as you can (breed, hair/coat length and color (don’t forget special markings), size, age, and ear type (pointed, long, short, droopy).

-- If your pet is registered with AKC Reunite, you can call the Reuniters Helpline at 800-252-7894 to let them know your pet is lost and to enable an operator to confirm that your contact information is up-to-date.
+- If your pet is microchipped and/or enrolled with AKC Reunite, you can call the Reuniters Helpline at 800-252-7894 to let them know your pet is lost and to enable an operator to confirm that your contact information is up-to-date.
 Also, visit the website to create a “Lost Pet Alert” (learn how to activate this service here).

 - You can utilize social media.
 Post a photo of your dog with your contact information and share it in relevant groups created to identify and locate lost pets.

 - Be persistent and don’t give up hope.
 Losing your dog is devastating and even more difficult during a natural disaster.
 Keep doing everything you can to look for your dog and we hope that he will get home to you soon.

-For more tips on finding your lost dog, check out our tips here.
+For more tips on finding your lost dog, read our tips.